Frequently asked questions about Azure IaaS VM disks and managed and unmanaged premium disks

 Is there a way that I can copy or export a managed disk to a private storage account?

-You can get a read-only shared access signature URI for the managed disk and use it to copy the contents to a private storage account or on-premises storage.
+You can generate a read-only shared access signature (SAS) URI for the managed disk and use it to copy the contents to a private storage account or on-premises storage.
+You can use the SAS URI using the Azure portal, Azure PowerShell, the Azure CLI, or AzCopy

 Can I create a copy of my managed disk?